earlight/portfolio-rlin/docs/assignments/assignment3.md

         u := user
 ```

-### Concept 2: Session [Account]
+### Concept 2: Sessioning [User]

-^ NOT a intrinsic dependency!!!
+^ Not a intrinsic dependency

-("Account" is just a placeholder data type, where "Account" here does not necessarily need to be the aforementioned User concept.
-The Session concept does not rely on any specfic properties of "Account" and thus has no intrinsic dependencies on it.)
+("User" is just a placeholder data type, where "User" here does not necessarily need to be related to the aforementioned Authentication concept.
+The Sessioning concept does not rely on any specfic properties of "User" and thus has no intrinsic dependencies on it.)

 *\*Inspired by example given in The Essense of Software: Concept composition and sync.\**

 #### Purpose

-Allows accounts to stay authenticated for an extended period of time.
+Allows users to stay authenticated for an extended period of time.

 #### Operational Principle

-After a session strts and before it ends, the getAccount action returns the currently authenticated account that was identified at the start of the session.
+After a session strts and before it ends, the getUser action returns the currently authenticated user that was identified at the start of the session.

 #### State

 active: **set** Session

-account: active -> **one** Account
+user: active -> **one** User

 #### Actions

-start (a: Account, **out** s: Session)
+start (u: User, **out** s: Session)
 ```
 s not in active
 active += s
-s.account := a
+s.user := u
 ```

-getAccount (s: Session, **out** a: Account)
+getUser (s: Session, **out** u: User)
 ```
 s in active
-a := s.Account
+u := s.User
 ```

 end (s: Session)